 Borrowers will abide by the policies and procedures of the library system whose facility they are using.

-Records of patrons, who owe twenty-five (25) dollars or more in fines and/or have received a second overdue notice, may be sent to a collection agency.
+Records of patrons, who owe fifty (50) dollars or more in fines and/or have received a second overdue notice, may be sent to a collection agency.

 II.
 APPLICABILITY: All library users

 III.
 OBJECTIVE: To provide the citizens of Bedford County with educational, recreational, and informational materials.